malc-u/fostoria/README.md

 ## Credits

-This project has been created by me, however some content has been imported:
+This project has been created by me, however some content has been :
 - The photos used in this site were obtained from T. Zowada's [website](https://fostoria.pl/) and [Instagram](https://www.instagram.com/tomaszzowada_fostoria/)

 ### Acknowledgements